 A TENS device is a safe and effective means of temporarily relieving pain using gentle electrical impulses.
-In fact, The American College of Physicians and American Academy of Family Physicians now sugges clnicians treat patients with acute pain from non-low back, musculoskeletal injuries with a TENS device.
+TENS machines use low voltage electrical current to deliver gentle electrical impulses through adhesive pads placed on the skin.
+In fact, The American College of Physicians and American Academy of Family Physicians now suggest clinicians treat patients with acute pain from non-low back, musculoskeletal injuries with a TENS device.
 The great part is, you can now get temporary pain relief in the comfort of your own home.
 Many people are eager to know if these devices can help their conditions, asking: what conditions are TENS machines used for?
 The truth is, TENS machines can temporarily relieve pain related to a number of common conditions.

 What Is a TENS Machine?